Diksha-Rathi/Smart-Bin-GHC/README.md

 ```sh
 $ git clone git@github.com:diksha-rathi/Smart-Bin-GHC.git
 ```

 * Install postgresql.

 * Create a database with the name 'smart_bin'.

-* Edit the following lines with your username and password for the database.
+* Edit the following lines in smart_bin/settings.py with your username and password for the database.

 ```sh
 'USER': 'your_username',